ska-telescope/developer.skatelescope.org/src/tools/skao-bar.rst

 Example Usage Scenarios
 -----------------------
 Let's now see some examples of how to use the REST API to manage artefacts.
-These examples are taken from real use cases we had - at the time of this writing - in the project.

 .. _bar_api_example_post: